rakeshbabu23/timers/README.md

 This is one way to run your app — you can also build it directly from Android Studio or Xcode.

+## Assumptions Made During Development

+### User Input
+- Users will enter valid data (e.g., numbers for duration, non-empty names).

+### Timer Accuracy
+- `setInterval` will work accurately without delays.

+### Local Storage
+- `AsyncStorage` will always function correctly without errors.

+### Progress Bar
+- The progress bar will update smoothly without lag.

+### History Log
+- The history log will only store completed timers.

+### Customizable Alerts
+- Only halfway alerts (50%) are supported.

+### Navigation
+- The application consists of three screens:
+  1. Home
+  2. History
+  3. New Timer

+### Third-Party Libraries
+- The following libraries will function as expected:
+  - React Navigation
+  - AsyncStorage
+  - Vector Icons

+### UI/UX
+- The interface is intuitive and does not require additional instructions.

+### Themes
+- Only a light theme is used.

+### Export Timer Data
+- Export functionality is included and allows sharing as a message.

+### Permissions
+- No special permissions are required.